Franky Vercauteren

 François Vercauteren (born 28 October 1956), nicknamed "The Little Prince", is a Belgian former footballer who played as a left winger.
-He is currently unemployed after most recently managing Antwerp.
+He is currently the sports director of the Royal Belgian Football Association.

 Club career

 Vercauteren made his first team debut for Anderlecht in 1975 against Racing Mechelen, replacing Gilbert Van Binst.
 A double surgery in October 1975 and January 1976, however, later slowed down his development.
 Vercauteren won the five European titles with Anderlecht (two European Cup Winners' Cups, one UEFA Cup and two European Supercups).
 He also won two Belgian Cups, four Belgian Championship titles and won the Belgian Supercup twice.
 In 1987, he joined Nantes in France and came back to Belgium three years later to play with Molenbeek until 1993.
 While at Nantes, Vercauteren finished twice the championship with the most assists.

 International career

 Vercauteren played 63 times with the Belgium national team.
 He was part of the squad that finished fourth at the 1986 FIFA World Cup, and also featured in the 1982 World Cup and at UEFA Euro 1984.
 Though he made his national team debut on 16 November 1977 (a 3–0 defeat to Northern Ireland national football team), he was not selected for the Euro 1980, where Belgium finished runner-up to West Germany.